Charlie Wilson's War: The Extraordinary Story of the Largest Covert Operation in History: History

 The operation aimed to allow the Afghan Freedom Fighters to defeat the Communists within Afghanistan.
 This aligned firmly with United States foreign policy, freedom of democracy, and anti-communism rhetoric.
 Important events of the conflict; Charlie Wilson's constant support for the war; without the congressman's help, the operation would never have reached its goals.
 The congressman managed to increase funding for operation cyclone over the decade.
 Another key proponent of the war was Pakistani President Muhammad Zia-ul-Haq.
 The President allowed the guns and money to gain access into Afghanistan and into the hands of the freedom fighters.
 This was successful due to Congressman Wilson's special relationship with the President.
 Mr. Wilson also acquired the most up-to-date arms for the rebels, including the stinger missile.
 Anti-Air arms turned the tide of the conflict, because until these weapons, the Afghani Mujahideen couldn't fight against the Soviet helicopters.

 The conclusion of Operation Cyclone led to criticism of the CIA, the key being the funding of Afghan Mujahideen that would splinter into modern-day terrorist organisations.
 The weapons, funds, and training used during the war allowed the groups to conduct terrorism across the middle east and worldwide.
 From a CIA standpoint, Operation Cyclone accomplished its goal; with vast sums of money, the Afghan Mujahedeen would defeat the Soviet-Union-backed Democratic Republic of Afghanistan.
 The end of the conflict saw the complete withdrawal of all support for the Afghan-Mujahedeen; this is one of the most significant failings of operation cyclone regarding US foreign policy.
 Gust Avrokotos would stress this point after the fall of the Democratic Republic of Afghanistan.
 Congressman Wilson, under this suggestion, attempted to direct funds towards rebuilding however was unsuccessful.
 Once the operation reached its goal, all funding would cease, even humanitarian aid for the rebuilding of the country.

 2007 Film

 The book was adapted into the 2007 film Charlie Wilson's War, starring Tom Hanks as Representative Charlie Wilson.
 It also starred Julia Roberts and Philip Hoffman.
 The film was written by Aaron Sorkin and directed by Mike Nichols and grossed $119.5 million at the box office.
 Universal Pictures produced the movie with an estimated budget of 75 million, runtime total 102 minutes.
-The film received positive reviews and was nominated for five Golden Globe Awards, but did not win a single category.
-It also was nominated for an Academy Award but did not win.
 The film was met with critical praise, although it was criticized for certain historical inaccuracies.
+The film was nominated for five Golden Globe Awards, but did not win a single category.
+Phillip Seymour Hoffman was nominated for an Academy Award for best supporting actor, but lost to Javier Bardem in No Country For Old Men.

 A.O.
 Scott of The New York Times praised the film for its ability to dance the line of, exciting picture without losing the importance of the story and the characters.